OMerkel/GPSTools/README.md

 # GPSTools

-Tools to work with GPS data and GPX files.
+Folder [Tools](./tools) contains Python scripts to work with GPS data and GPX files.

 ## Collection of Hiking Trails